towry/commit-msg-sg.nvim/README.md

 ## ⌨ Contributing

 PRs and issues are always welcome.
 Make sure to provide as much context as possible when opening one.

-## 🗞 Wiki

-You can find guides and showcase of the plugin on [the Wiki](https://github.com/towry/commit-msg-sg.nvim/wiki)

-## 🎭 Motivations

-> If alternatives of your plugin exist, you can provide some pros/cons of using yours over the others.